-Foreign companies are required to take reasonable steps to find out and identify their registrable controllers.
-This means a foreign company must minimally send out a notice annually to:

-- (a) each director of the foreign company; and - (b) each member of the foreign company who directly holds one or more voting shares in the foreign company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the foreign company.

-A copy of this notice is at Annex B.

-If a registrable controller or a person who knows the identity of a registrable controller already gave the requisite information to the foreign company and this information is accurate, the foreign company need not send the notice to that person.
+- 4.1.1 Foreign companies are required to take reasonable steps to find out and identify their registrable controllers.
+This means a foreign company must minimally send out a notice annually to: - (i) Each director of the company; and - (ii) Each member of the company who directly holds one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company. - 4.1.2 A copy of this notice is at Annex B. - 4.1.3 If a registrable controller or a person who knows the identity of a registrable controller already gave the requisite information to the foreign company and this information is accurate, the foreign company need not send the notice to that person.